MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-and-tools.md

 # Hands and tools
 ## Scenarios
 If you choose to adopt this interaction model after reading the <a href="mixed-reality-docs/interaction-fundamentals.md">design guidelines</a>, it means that you are developing an application requiring users to use two hands to interact with the holographic world.
-You application is going to achieve the goal of removing the boundry between virtual and physical.
+Your application is going to achieve the goal of removing the boundry between virtual and physical.

 Some specific scenarios might be:
 * Providing information workers 2D vitual screens and UIs to display and control contents